 Please list or describe your criticism (including your reasoning and key interests) in the space that follows.
 Although specific line edits or proposed revisions may not be that helpful, please mark particular edits you would like to suggest (especially for improved clarity, as opposed to changed terms) on the attached draft.

-Vision To provide an Open Source Master Patient Index designed for use as part of an Open Source HIE that supports the needs of resource constrained environments.
+Vision A widespread, active community maintains an Open Source Master Patient Index design that excels in addressing the the needs of resource constrained organizations.

 Mission The Mission of the Client Registry Community is to promote and support the accurate and effective capture and unique identification of patients.
 Our efforts include the documentation of principles, processes, interfaces and tools that support the mission.
 Values